• Disease Overview

 Causes

-Hailey-Hailey disease is caused by a genetic change (mutation) in the ATP2C1 gene.
+Hailey-Hailey disease is caused by a change (variant or mutation) in the ATP2C1 gene.
 The ATP2C1 gene contains instructions for creating (encoding) a protein that acts as a calcium and magnesium pump in the cells.
 This protein pumps calcium or magnesium ions into a specialized organelle in the cell known as the Golgi apparatus.
 Calcium ions play an essential role in cell-to-cell adhesion and, when the calcium pump does not function properly, the affected cells will not stick together, damaging the skin (acantholysis).
-The exact process by which loss or improper function of the protein product of the ATP2C1 gene causes Hailey-Hailey disease is not fully understood.
-The protein is most active in keratinocytes, the main cell type of the outermost layer of skin (epidermis).
+The exact process by which loss or improper function of the protein product of the ATP2C1 gene causes Hailey-Hailey disease is not fully understood, although recent studies suggest that Hailey-Hailey disease and the related diseases, Darier’s disease (see below) and Grover’s disease share defects in a central structural system of actin organization.
+The ATP2C1 protein is most active in keratinocytes, the main cell type of the outermost layer of skin (epidermis).
 Failure of keratinocytes to stick together results in the blistering seen in the disease.

 Hailey-Hailey disease follows an autosomal dominant inheritance pattern.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a mutated gene in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 • < Previous section